Kount vs Personetics

 - What is this tool?

-- Kount is a transaction monitoring platform for detecting fraud.
+- Kount is a transaction monitoring platform that detects fraud and automates risk scoring for financial institutions.

 - How much does it cost?